Raw Milk from Organic Fed Goats For Sale

 Please contact for availability and pick up.
 We cannot meet in Florida as we don't have a Florida license.

-This is our first year DHIR milk testing, so it's been an experience figuring out how to go about it and getting started.
-We are on the right track to start testing this month once I get a scale and get it certified.
+This will be our first year DHIR milk testing, so it's been an experience figuring out how to go about it and getting started.
+I intended to start this year, but we didn't get everything together until halfway through the season.
+We've got everything now and plan to start next season off strong.
 On this page, I'll be posting a picture of the results as they come in.

 We're doing this for a couple reasons.
 For one, we have 2 out of our 3 in milk right now that I am pretty sure can get milk stars for the amount they put out.
 Miss Daisy being number 1, putting out over a gallon a day and Gem number 2, putting out right around a gallon give or take depending on her mood.
-Altogether we get over a gallon twice a day.
+Altogether we were getting over a gallon twice a day.
+Coming to the end of the season, everyone has tapered off a bit.

 We do not use antibiotics unless absolutely necessary (and haven't had to yet.)
 If we do end up having to use them, the milk will be tested clear before being offered up for sale again.

 We have switched to organic feeds sources from Azure Standard for the milking girls.
-We have made a homemade mix of Field peas, Barley, Oats, Wheat bran, Flax, and a mineral salt through Azure market.
+We have made a homemade mix of Field peas, Barley, Oats, Wheat bran, and whole flax through Azure market.
 It's a little more cost effective while still using quality ingredients.
 Plus, we have a little more control over what all they get and can tweak it as we go individually if needed.
 There's bound to be a mix of hard and easy keepers.
-Those ingredients give us a very nice well rounded amount of nutrients that pairs well with the Redmond selenium 90 mineral salt we selected to use.
+Those ingredients give us a very nice well rounded amount of nutrients.
 The nice Tifton 9 hay is sourced locally from a farmer that does not spray fertilizer or herbicides.
+They get free choice loose minerals and a cobalt salt block.
+We also bolused copper and cobalt this year.

 We milk by hand into a clean, sterilized stainless steel bucket.
 Teats are cleaned with a chlorhexidine solution made just for this.
+The whole udder and betty is wiped after cleaning teats.
 The goats' hair is kept trimmed on their udder and belly so we don't get hair falling into the bucket as we milk.
-It also help keep dirt and bedding from sticking, making it easy to brush them off.
+It also helps keep dirt and bedding from sticking, making it easy to brush them off.
 After milking, their teats are sprayed again.
 The milk is brought in and run through a clean, sanitized stainless steel pour through coffee filter into clean, sanitized glass jars and put right in the fridge to cool.
 Buckets and filter are washed with hot water and detergent specific to cleaning milking equipment and then sanitized.
-Some people put the milk on ice, or in the freezer first to cool it faster, we may be switching to doing it this way very soon or trying a convertible fridge/freezer that may be more efficient in cooling quickly.
+Some people put the milk on ice, or in the freezer first to cool it faster, we may be switching to doing it this way very soon or trying a convertible fridge/freezer that may be more efficient in cooling quickly, but haven't had an issue doing it this way.

 Milk Information